 DON’T: Wear eye make-up for the first 7 days

-Avoiding eye make-up is one of the few precautions you should take after surgery in order to aid the healing process.
+Wearing eye make-up is also part of the list of things not to do after cataract surgery in order to aid the healing process.
 Even when you are very careful, particles from make-up can still cause irritation and increase the chance of infections during the recovery period, so it is recommended not to wear any for at least the first seven days after treatment.
 Your clinical care team will be able to provide more guidance on when it is safe to resume your make-up regimen during the early follow-up appointments.

 DON’T: Swim, use hot tubs, or go to a sauna

 Your eyes can be more susceptible to infections as they recover from surgery, so it’s vital that you minimise the risk as much as possible.
 One way in which you can do this is by avoiding swimming pools, hot tubs, and saunas in the initial weeks after treatment, as water can carry bacteria that are harmful to the eyes.
 Swimming is also discouraged as it counts as strenuous activity, which should be avoided in the days following treatment.